All Episodes

 I would much prefer Trump over Cruz.

-That you would be petrified of a committed Reagan conservative.
+Makes total sense if you're Jimmy Carter that you would be petrified of a committed Reagan conservative.

-You'd be scared to death if you.
+You'd be scared to death.

 I think that's one of the greatest endorsements Cruz could have gotten.